tslajus/countries/README.md

 ## Live Demo

-You can see the live demo of the project at https://countries.slajus.dev
+You can see the live demo of the project [there](https://world-countries-task.netlify.app/)

 Enjoy!